Kraft Dinner: In Canadian popular culture

 Canadian rock band Barenaked Ladies refer to the product in their popular song "If I Had $1000000", indicating that they would continue to eat the inexpensive foodstuff even if they were millionaires.
 This has often prompted fans at live concerts to throw boxes of Kraft Dinner onto the stage when the line is sung; the band has discouraged this and has urged fans to donate the boxes to their local food bank instead.

-On similar note, Canadian thrash metal band Annihilator celebrated Kraft Dinner in their song "Kraf dinner" (sic) on their 1990 album Never, Neverland, and Canadian alternative country singer-songwriter Boy Golden in "KD and Lunch Meat" on his 2021 album Church of Better Daze.

 Former Prime Minister Paul Martin regularly referred to it as his favourite food, though he also confessed that he was unable to prepare it.
 During the same election former Prime Minister Stephen Harper stated that "I'll never be able to give my kids a billion-dollar company, but Laureen and I are saving for their education.
 And I have actually cooked them Kraft Dinner—I like to add wieners."
 Most Canadians ignore the instructions and use alternate methods of preparing the food, like adding wieners or cheese.
-Additional ingredients are not always necessary; simply adjusting the cooking time and the amount of milk or butter/margarine can produce a dish ranging from soft noodles in a creamy sauce to firm noodles in a thin, milky sauce.

 In the September 2012 issue of The Walrus magazine, the story "Kraft Dinner is Canada's True National Dish" by Sasha Chapman details the history of the Canadian cheese industry and Kraft's impact on it.
 She notably draws attention to Canada being unique in favouring a manufactured food product (made by a foreign company) as its national dish at the expense of local cheeses.
 Chapman's article is structured around this question, from the first page:But what does it mean if a national dish is manufactured, formulated by scientists in a laboratory in Glenview, Illinois, and sold back to us by the second-largest food company in the world?Kraft Dinner is a frequent staple of Canadian university student diets.
 Consequently, university students protesting government funding cuts and tuition hikes have often used Kraft Dinner as a prop to draw attention to their plight.